zhangyikaii/Online-Judge-Exercise-from-YikaiZhang/README.md

 **加油哇宝贝！**

 I am studying at Nanjing University, temporarily major in physics.
-This winter vacation I will work hard on algorithms, ics, pattern recognition and innovation project. **Go to study!** Damn it!
+This winter vacation I will work hard on algorithms, ics, pattern recognition and innovation project. **Go to study!**

-> For  come on baby
+> 4c636c2049206c6f766520796f75

 --------------------------------------